Buffy the Vampire Slayer Roleplaying Game: Buffy the Vampire Slayer Roleplaying Game: Slayer's Handbook

 The Slayer's Handbook (ISBN 1-891153-89-7) and limited edition (ISBN 1-891153-93-5), with a blue leatherette cover, red foil "Slayer" graphic, and red cloth bookmark.
 This first supplement included expanded backgrounds, major life events unique to Slayers, new qualities, drawbacks, archetypes, weapons.

 The book also contains suggestions on setting a game in different time periods, locations, and parallel realities.
 Three complete settings exploring these themes are provided.
 Finally, the Slayer's Handbook includes "The Chosen Two", an adventure which can be used to continue the Djinn Season.

 The book is named after the Slayer's Handbook in the Buffyverse.
 In the series, the watchers have a book for slayers referred to as the Slayer's Handbook which is given to Slayers-in-training.

 Buffy the Vampire Slayer Roleplaying Game: Monster Smackdown

 (ISBN 1-891153-90-0) and limited edition (ISBN 1-891153-90-0) with a black leatherette cover, red foil "Evil" graphic, and red cloth bookmark.
 This supplement includes rules and abilities for various supernatural and mundane adversaries.
 A few, such as the troll and Miquot Clan Demon, may be player characters.
 Like the previous books, it includes a Djinn Season episode, "The Once and Future HST", which plays with events from the series as well as mythological elements.

 Buffy the Vampire Slayer Roleplaying Game: Director's Screen

-(ISBN 1891153919) This four-panel card stock Gamemaster's screen included a 56-page booklet with directing tips and three adventures for the Djinn Season: "When Giants Clash", "All A-buzz", and "The Bricklayer".
+This Director's Screen (ISBN 1891153919) four-panel card stock Gamemaster's screen included a 56-page booklet with directing tips and three adventures for the Djinn Season: "When Giants Clash", "All A-buzz", and "The Bricklayer".
 These follow on from the adventure "Sweeps Week" in the core rulebook.